russell-archer/russell-archer.github.io/index.md

 In-app purchases allow the user to add functionality related to specific creative writing concepts, such as character development.
 However, the app has been designed to provide real benefits to the user without cost.
 The free app isn't merely a vehicle for in-app purchases.
+In-app purchases are made and restored using **StoreKit** and receipts validated using a custom solution based on **OpenSSL**.

 <p align="center">
     <a href="https://russell-archer.github.io/Writerly/">
         <img src="./img/writerly-ad1.png" />
     </a>
 </p>

-From a development perspective, the main features of the app are:

-* Developed in **Swift 5**
-* A **UISplitViewController** allows selection of topics in the left (master) pane, with content shown in the right (detail) pane
-* Content is broken into *modules*, *topics*, *sub-topics* and *pages*, with the entire structure of the app's content defined as a dictionary in a *.plist* file, allowing for easy changes and additions
-* Navigation between pages uses a **UISwipeGestureRecognizer** to support swipe-left to advance to the next topic and swipe-right to go to the previous topic
-* Many exercises are timed and **notifications** are used to alert the user when their time is up
-* To enable easy changes and additions, text content is defined through **HTML/Javascript** and hosted in a **WKWebView**
-* Two-way message interop between the iOS core of the app and Javascript uses **WebKit**'s ability to evaluate JavaScript statements and handle messages from Javascript via **WKScriptMessageHandler**
-* In-app purchases are made and restored using **StoreKit** and receipts validated using a custom solution based on **OpenSSL**
-* The app keeps track of completed exercises and syncs app state via **NSUbiquitousKeyValueStore iCloud key-value storage**
-* Coming soon: **Widget**
-* Coming **App Clip**

 <p align="center">
     <a href="https://russell-archer.github.io/Writerly/">